Graphical console support

 Systemd container provider

-The only functional container provider included is the systemd provider which manages containers as Systemd Quadlet containers.
+The systemd provider manages containers as Systemd Quadlet containers.
 This provider is appropriate to use when the Ironic services themselves are not containerised, and is also a good match when ironic-conductor itself is managed as a Systemd unit.

 To start a container, this provider writes .container files to /etc/containers/systemd/users/{uid}/containers/systemd then calls systemctl --user daemon-reload to generate a unit file which is then started with systemctl --user start {unit name}.